inouire/java-basics/README.md

 Here is the things these tools will allow you to do,:
 - parse command line arguments
-- load information from files with a tree structure ("YAML like")
+- load information from files with a "Yaml like" tree structure
+- validate the content of such a tree structure
 - load the lines of a "txt" file into an array
 - zip the wole content of a folder
-- use log4j without configuring anything
+- use log4j without any xml config files

 You can use the whole library, or just pick the class that you need and copy it in your own project.